• Skip to primary navigation

 You have to try this one.

-I'm not always a huge curry fan, but this easy chickpea and spinach curry recipe ticks every box for me.
+I'm not always a huge curry fan (except for my butter tofu which is to-die-for), but this easy chickpea and spinach curry recipe ticks every box for me.

 It's creamy, savoury, very flavourful, filling, and mild (in terms of spice).